AdobeDocs/pass.en/help/authentication/integration-guide-programmers/rest-apis/rest-api-v2/rest-api-v2-faqs.md

 The media token consists of a signed string sent in clear text that can be retrieved from the Decisions Authorize endpoint.

-For more information, refer to the [Integrating the Media Token Verifier](/help/authentication/integration-guide-programmers/features-standard/entitlements/media-token-verifier-int.md) documentation.
+For more information, refer to the [Media Token Verifier](/help/authentication/integration-guide-programmers/features-standard/entitlements/media-tokens.md#media-token-verifier) documentation.

 The media token is valid for a limited and short timeframe specified at the moment of issue, indicating the amount of time it must be used by the client application before requiring to query the Decisions Authorize endpoint again.